Last updated on January 19th, 2020 at 07:31 pm

-All manoeuvres will first be practised without the motor, with a paragliding wing that is specially designed for acro.
+All manoeuvres will first be practised without the motor, and instead with a paragliding harness and wing that is specially designed for acro.
 It's also common to practise all manoeuvres over water, this way landing with a reserve will be much less likely to cause an injury.

 Acro should only be practised over water when rescue boats are on standby.
 If they see you coming down on your reserve, a rescue boat will pick you up quickly, but you will need to pay to have them on standby.

 I think we've gathered that paramotoring is an extreme sport if you want it to be, but I'm by no means encouraging all pilots to go out and pursue it in an extreme fashion.

 You really can't rush this sport, and you need plenty of experience before getting into the extreme side of it.
 Although normal paramotoring is super easy to learn, advanced manoeuvres aren't as easy, and paramotor wings can be extremely unforgiving, even to very small mistakes.